What are the latest funding news in the creator economy? (June 2026)

 We also have a quarter-by-quarter analysis of funding activity in the market here.

-Finally, you can check our complete list of fundraising deals for the creator economy (we update this list every quarter).
+Finally, you can check our complete list of fundraising deals for the creator economy (we update this list every quarter) as well as our ranking of the most funded startups.

 | Name | When | Amount in $ | Round Type | Category |